infotel4iarc/CanReg5-RestAPI/readme.md

 </p>

 The role used to access api functionalities is currently `API`.
 This type of user can only access to CanReg through API and cannot log into CanReg client.

+!!!
+Please make sure the CanReg application you are using has API as role defined to init [holding database](#holding-database) !!!

+This can be checked in CanRegServerImpl.initHoldingDbsForApiUsers in CanReg.